toscani-tenekeu/about-me/README.md

 # TOSCANI TENEKEU

 Welcome to my GitHub profile!
-I'm Toscani Tenekeu, a passionate Full-Stack Developer and UI/UX Designer with a love for crafting beautiful and functional digital experiences.
+I'm Toscani Tenekeu, a passionate Full-Stack Developer and Cybersecurity Expert with a love for crafting beautiful and functional digital experiences.

 ## About Me